GLOBAL MARKETS-World stocks turn positive in May on Fed bets

 The chance of a less hawkish Fed saw Treasuries rebound, with 10-year note yields US10YT=RR ending on Friday just above a six-week low at 2.743%, down from a peak of 3.203% on May 9.

-In Europe, yields rose on Monday after preliminary inflation data turned out to be stronger than expected.
-Germany's 10-year yields DE10YT=RR rose 8.2 bps to an over one-week high of 1.045%.
+In Europe, yields climbed on Monday after German inflation rose more than expected in May, reaching its highest level in nearly half a century at 8.7%.
+Germany's 10-year yields DE10YT=RR rose 9 bps to an over one-week high of 1.064%.

 Oil prices hit their highest in over two months, as traders waited to see whether a planned European Union meeting would reach an agreement on banning Russian oil imports.